RATIO AND PROPORTION

 BC : EF = CA : FD.

-Problem 10.
-The right triangles HJK, LMN are similar, with HJ = 3 cm,
+Example 11.
+The right triangles HJK, LMN are similar.
+HJ = 3 cm,

 JK = 4 cm, and KH = 5 cm.
 If LM = 12 cm, then how long are MN and NL?

-To put the whole thing more simply: The side corresponding to HJ has been multiplied by 4.
-Therefore, since the triangles are similar, every side will be multiplied by 4.
+In other words, since the side HJ has been multiplied by 4, then every side will be multiplied by 4.

-The side corresponding to AB has been multiplied by 3.
+The side HJ has been multiplied by 3.
 Therefore every side will be multiplied by 3.
-EF = 33 cm, and DF = 21 cm.

 Please make a donation to keep TheMathPage online.